 What is the difference between regular income and irregular income?

 Regular income is a set amount of money received at regular intervals, such as weekly, biweekly, or monthly.
-Examples include earnings from a salaried job or a passive income source like rental income.
+Examples are earnings from a salaried job or a passive income source, including rental income.

 Irregular income, on the other hand, varies in amount and frequency.
 It includes freelance payments, seasonal work, commissions, and gig economy earnings.
 The key difference lies in the stability and predictability of the income stream.